Kitware/geowatch/docs/onboarding.rst

    git clone git@gitlab.kitware.com:smart/smart_expt_dvc.git $HOME/data/dvc-repos/smart_expt_dvc

-For details on installing the watch system in development mode see `installing watch for development guide <installing_watch.rst>`_.
+For details on installing the geowatch system in development mode see `installing geowatch for development guide <installing_watch.rst>`_.

 For more detailed instructions on setting up the DVC repos see:
 `accessing dvc repos <access_dvc_repos.rst>`_.